beezwax/sqlite-fm-csv/README.md

 Here are examples of loading and using the compiled extension assuming using `sqlite` command:

 ```
-# Load the extension into sqlite
+# Load the extension into sqlite.
 .load ./fm_csv

 # Import the .csv file, using CR delimited lines, and creating a table with the column names we want.